 Gunboat 57-01 Vai Via

 Gunboat 78 My Cat

 What do you do when all of the Gunboats on the market are too small for your needs?
-Build a custom one that’s longer, of course, and that was how the Gunboat 78 “My Cat” was born.
+Build a custom one that’s longer, of course, and that was how the Gunboat 78 “My Cat” was born in 2010.

 She’s unique: a custom-built, optimized cruising performance cat that was designed by Nigel Irens and launched in 2016.
 With lightweight, all-carbon construction and Gunboat performance, and a huge luxurious interior.

 Her 2 hulls are home to 4 guest cabins with their own separate heads, plus a fully equipped galley, crew mess, and cabin.
 The galley is in the down configuration with the crew quarters so that open living space in the salon is enormous.
 Launched in 2016, she has been meticulously maintained by her owner and professional captain and crew.